Cadence-GitHub/Stouffville-By-laws-AI/README.md

 - **Enhanced Search**: Transforms user queries into formal, bylaw-oriented language to improve semantic search results, combining both original and transformed search results to maximize retrieval relevance.
 - **Token Counting and Cost Calculation**: Tracks token usage for both input and output, calculating costs based on model-specific pricing to provide transparency about API usage.
+- **Bylaw Status Filtering**: The system allows filtering bylaws by status (active or inactive) through a dropdown selection, improving user control over search results.
-- **Expired By-laws Filtering**: The system filters active bylaws directly in the vector search query, improving efficiency by only retrieving relevant, active bylaws.
+- **Direct Vector Search Filtering**: Active/inactive bylaw filtering is performed directly in the vector search query, improving efficiency.
-- **Layman's Terms Conversion**: After filtering active by-laws, a third prompt transforms the technical legal language into plain, everyday language without bylaw references, making information more accessible to residents.
+- **Layman's Terms Conversion**: After retrieving relevant bylaws, a second prompt transforms the technical legal language into plain, everyday language without bylaw references, making information more accessible to residents.
-- **Comparison Mode**: Option to display all three versions of the answer (complete, filtered active only, and layman's terms) for comparison.
+- **Comparison Mode**: Option to display both versions of the answer (technical with bylaw references and layman's terms) for comparison.
 - **Model Selection**: Users can select which Gemini model to use based on their requirements for speed, cost, and quality.
-- **Performance Metrics**: The demo interface displays detailed timing information showing how long each step takes (by-law retrieval, first prompt execution, second prompt execution, and third prompt execution).
+- **Performance Metrics**: The demo interface displays detailed timing information showing how long each step takes (by-law retrieval, first prompt execution, second prompt execution).
 - **Bylaw Limit Selection**: In the demo interface, users can choose how many relevant bylaws to retrieve (5, 10, 15, or 20) for their queries.
 - **Interactive Bylaw Viewer**: A dedicated interface to view complete bylaw information with rich formatting, dark mode support, and detailed metadata display.
 - **Direct Bylaw Linking**: AI responses include hyperlinks to specific bylaws that open in the bylaw viewer (either in a new tab or sidebar).